spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 3. *Use* the packages, regardless of installation route, to install what we'll call *client packages* for you, this being Spack's primary purpose.

-An auxiliary route follows from `route 2`_, as it would for most Spack packages, namely:
+An auxiliary route follows from route 2, as it would for most Spack packages, namely:

 .. _`route 4`: